LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance